Digital Marketing Agency | SEO, Paid Social & PPC

 The Inquiry Posed by The User

-The user inquired about a typical SEO query, wondering whether linking from a smaller website to a prominent high-authority site like Wikipedia or CNN can affect the search ranking of the smaller site.
+In the question, the user had asked about a typical SEO query: whether linking from a smaller website to a prominent high-authority site like Wikipedia or CNN could make a difference in the search ranking of the smaller site.

-Addressing the inquiry, John Mueller straightforwardly responded, “Nothing happens.
+To answer the question, John Mueller simply said, “Nothing happens.
 Why should it?”
-He pointed out that this misconception has been prevalent among SEO professionals for a long time.
+He also added that this myth among SEO professionals has been running for a very long period of time.

-To emphasize the point, Mueller shared a humorous example, quipping, “Here’s my affiliate site about handbags – and here’s a link to CNN & Wikipedia, please take me seriously now, k?”
-His remark highlights the erroneous notion that linking to high-authority sites automatically grants credibility to the linking site.
+Mueller even jokingly said, “Here’s my affiliate site about handbags—and here’s a link to CNN & Wikipedia, please take me seriously now?” as if to emphasize the point: The very fact that linking to high-authority sites grants credibility to the linking site is actually a fallacy.

 Linking Should Revolve Around Providing Value to Users